SnapGreen/SE308-winter2020-environmental-app/Backend/readme.md

 Finally, if you get errors mentioning "sudo", you'll need to either log in as the administrator or try running from a linux environment where you -are- the administrator.
 If you've installed your own version of linux, odds are that you already have those rights and simply need to enter `sudo *command*` instead of just `*command*`

+In general, while it can seem overwhelming to work with a linux OS if you've never done so before, you will likely find that it is usually easy to find a solution online, and they tend to be easy to implement.